MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-VivaModuleFeaturePolicy.md

 This example updates the name of the specified policy, makes it so the policy enables the category (effectively all features under the category), and updates who the policy applies to.
 The policy now applies **only** to the specified users and groups, overwriting the users and groups the policy used to apply to.

 ## PARAMETERS

 ### -CategoryId
+This parameter is available in version 3.5.0-Preview1 or later of the module.

-**Note**: While we are adding support for category policies in the Exchange Online PowerShell module v3.5.0-Preview1 or later, we have not yet released any categories in Viva.
-We will update when there are categories available.
+**Note**: Currently, no categories are available in Viva.
+We'll update the documentation when categories are available.

 The CategoryId parameter specifies the category of the policy that you want to update.